Hong Kong Company Registration: Private Limited Company Set-Up Guide

 The investor should prepare the registration documents, including mainly the Articles of Association, the incorporation form, and a Notice to Business Registration Office, and submit the documents mentioned above to the Companies Registry for registration.
 At the same time, the investor should pay the application fee for incorporation and the business registration fee and levy.

 During the Hong Kong company registration, investors will need to pay an application fee for incorporation, which is HK$1720 (US$220), with a possible 10% reduction if done through the “e-Registry” portal.
-The business registration and levy fee is HK$2,200 (US$281) for a one-year certificate, and HK$5,870 (US$751.6) for a three-year certificate, in the period from 2024 to April 1, 2025.
+The business registration and levy fee are HK$2,200 (US$281) for a one-year certificate, and HK$5,870 (US$751.6) for a three-year certificate, in the period from 2024 to 31st of March, 2025.
 Investors can choose to register for one year or three years.
 If the documents are prepared in accordance with the prevailing laws and regulations, the Companies Registry will issue the Certificate of Incorporation together with the Business Registration Certificate, which signifies that the company legally exists.

 Requirements of acting as Company Secretary and Designated Representative